Search pages, writing, and resources

 Multi-messenger Astronomy and its Role in Modern Cosmological Research

-• Developed literature review, citation, academic presentation, and editing skills for natural-science research writing.
+• Developed literature review, citation, academic presentation, and editing skills.

 • Completed a discipline-related literature review and presented the work in academic discussions.